Community Development | Youth Development | Neighbourhood Support | WEconnect

 Buddies are police-vetted volunteers who have attended orientation and cultural competency training.
 Buddy partnerships are monitored by the project coordinators throughout the process.

-As part of the programme, we are also delivering Neighbourhood Support messages in easy English around emergency preparedness, community well-being and crime prevention in partnership with ESOL providers.
+As part of the programme, we are also delivering Neighbourhood Support messages in easy English around emergency preparedness, community well-being and crime prevention.

 Programme participants can self-refer or be referred by families, friends or agencies.